Download our Conference Briefing by Dr James Wallis, for the February 2019 Cumberland Conference, 'Difficult Histories & Positive Identities'

 New cultures of memory have been ushered in, as ways of combatting a perceived sense of rootlessness in contemporary society.
 This has been achieved through initiatives such as oral history movements, new museum and memorial projects, and political movements to right past wrongs.
 These forms of commemoration can reveal who or what is forgotten, as much as they seek to promote remembrance.

 For Britain, this is a pertinent issue.
 Though many Britons tend to shy away from engaging with their country’s complex legacies of conflict and imperialism, a contemporary postcolonial and (more) multicultural setting has delivered the contextual backdrop for initiating such conversations amongst those working in schools, public life or museums.

-The full Conference Briefing can be downloaded in pdf format from this webpage.
+The full Conference Briefing can be read on screen in full-screen mode here, or downloaded in compressed pdf format from the link on this webpage.

 Find out more

 1. Rethinking identity and difficult histories

 5. Managing the past